jadu/pulsar/docs/_patterns/filterbar.md

 You will need the `FilterBarComponent` to be included in your browserify configuration.

-Depending on your setup, this will probably need to be in be in a file called `index.js` or `main.js`.
+Depending on your setup, this will probably need to be in a file called `index.js` or `main.js`.

 ```javascript
 // index.js